getfidia/fidia-payment-widget/README.md

 <script src="https://embed.getfidia.com/js/booking-embed.js" async></script>
 ```

-Specify a button which when clicked would popup our widget.
+Specify a button that when clicked would pop up our widget.
 This button can be placed anywhere within the body tag and has to have the following attributes:
 - class - `fidia-embed-target` for payment link, `fidia-product-embed-target` for product, and `fidia-booking-embed` for booking
 - data-fidia-username - Your Fidia username
 - data-fidia-slug - The slug of the payment link/product/booking you want to embed

 ##### Payment Link additional attributes
-- data-fidia-button - Button Label [Options are: "Pay Me", "Donate", "Book Me", "Support Me"] (defaults to "Support Me" if none is specified)
 - fidia-button-color - button color (defaults if none is specified)
 - fidia-button-background - button background (defaults if none is specified)